PFTL/website_articles/articles/02_HDF5_python.md

 If you have ever programmed in languages such as C or Fortran, you probably are aware of what different data types mean.
 However, if you have always worked with Python, perhaps you haven't faced any issues by not declaring explicitly the type of data you are working with.
 The important thing to remember is that the number of bytes tells you how many different numbers you can store.
-If you use 1 byte, you have 8 bits and therefore you can store 2\^8 different numbers.
+If you use 1 byte, you have 8 bits, and therefore you can store 2**8 different numbers.
 In the example above, integers are both positive, negative, and 0.
-When you use integers of 1 byte you can store values from -128 to 127, in total they are 2\^8 possible numbers.
+When you use integers of 1 byte, you can store values from -128 to 127.
+In total, there are 2**8 possible numbers.
 It is equivalent when you use 8 bytes, but with a larger range of numbers.

 The type of data that you select will have an impact on its size.
 First, let's see how this works with a simple example.
 Let's create three files, each with one dataset for 100000 elements but with different data types.
-We will store the same data to them and then we can compare their sizes.
+We will store the same data to them, and then we can compare their sizes.
 We create a random array to assign to each dataset in order to fill the memory.
 Remember that data will be converted to the format specified in the dataset.